apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 `enable_debug_points` is located in FE's fe.conf and BE's be.conf.

-## Activate Specified Debug Point
+## Activate A Specified Debug Point

-After debug points are enabled globally, <br>
-we need to specify the debug point name we want to activate, this is done by sending a http request to FE or BE node, <br>
+After debug points are enabled globally, a http request with a debug point name should be send to FE or BE node, <br>
 only after that, when the program running into the specified debug point, related code can be executed.

 ### API